 · A control surface with knobs, buttons, jog wheels, pads, or faders for tactile control over software functions and settings.
 Displays and multicolored lights transmit system status, audio levels, and many other parameters.

 · An interface that transmits audio and MIDI signals to laptops, effects processors, and PA systems, depending on the type of connectors it has.

-· Control of tablet and smartphone apps is found in some newer DJ controllers.
+· Control of tablet and smartphone apps is found in some newer controllers.